hpaantee/HIP-ElecSus/README.md

-# Alkali at HIgh iNTensities - Ahint
+# Alkalis at HIgh iNTensities - Ahint

 A program to calculate the complex-valued susceptibility of hot alkali vapour.
 Its particular advantage is the simulation of spectra at intensites above saturation.
 The program allows the calculation of the D1 and D2-line of sodium, potassium, rubidium and caesium, even in the presence of an magnetic field.

 ## Prerequisites
 Must have installed a python 3 interpreter installed, with the following packages:
 - ARC-alkali-rydberg-calculator
-- Importlib
-- psutil
+- ElecSus
 - Matplotlib
 - Numpy
 - Scipy
 - Symengine
 - Sympy
+- Importlib
+- psutil
 - Wxpython

 ## Usage